 Authored by Daryl Kimball, Kathy Crandall Robinson, and Tony Fleming on July 30, 2021

-For nearly a decade, the nuclear arms control and disarmament process has been at a standstill, spending on nuclear weapons has risen to obscene levels and competition between nuclear-armed states has been accelerating.
+Inside the Arms Control Association July 2021 For nearly a decade, the nuclear arms control and disarmament process has been at a standstill, spending on nuclear weapons has risen to obscene levels and competition between nuclear-armed states has been accelerating.
 As a result, the risk of nuclear war is increasing.
 In response, the Arms Control Association has been working to get the U.S. and other major powers to step back from the nuclear brink.
 We’re making some progress - even as we deal with an unexpected new challenge .
-At their June 16 summit, President Joe Biden and President Vladimir Putin agreed to build upon their decision to...
+At their June 16 summit, President Joe Biden and President...

 Authored by Daryl Kimball, Kathy Crandall Robinson, and Tony Fleming on June 1, 2021